Installing GOAD on PROXMOX Part 1: pfSense

 Network

-Before starting to set up the network, lets verify that there will be no IP conflicts with the lab network we are about to build.
-Specifically, that there are no routes already leading to 192.168.10.0 which is going to be our GOAD network.
+Before starting to configure the network, let's check that there won't be any IP conflicts with the lab network we're going to build.
+Specifically, that there are no existing routes leading to 192.168.10.0 which will be our GOAD network.

-We will follow the same network setup as explained in MayFly's tutorial for Proxmox
+We will follow the same network configuration as explained in MayFly's tutorial for Proxmox:

 • Go to your Proxmox dashboard